Siege of Storm's End

 There was at least one breach in discipline within Storm's End, when the castle's master-at-arms, Ser Gawen Wylde, and three knights were caught trying to sneak out a postern gate to surrender.
 Stannis Baratheon prepared to have them hurled at the Tyrell host via catapult.
 Maester Cressen convinced Stannis to imprison the men, however, since the garrison might need to eat the dead if their food ran out.
 Gawen eventually died in his cell during the siege.[6]

-Davos, a notorious smuggler, eventually slipped through the Redwyne fleet's lines one night and entered Storm's End with a ship loaded with onions and salt fish for the starving garrison.
-This food allowed the garrison to survive long enough for Lord Eddard Stark to lift the siege after the Battle of the Trident, in which Rhaegar was killed by Stannis's elder brother Robert, and the ensuing Sack of King's Landing.[1]
-With King Aerys II Targaryen dead and the surviving Targaryens fled to Dragonstone, Mace dipped his banners as soon as Eddard and the rebels appeared on the field outside Storm's End.[8]
+Davos, a notorious smuggler, eventually slipped through the Redwyne fleet's lines one night and entered a tunnel beneath Storm's End[8] with a ship loaded with onions and salt fish for the starving garrison.[1]
+This food allowed the garrison to survive long enough for Robert's friend and ally, Lord Eddard Stark, to march south after the Battle of the Trident, in which Rhaegar was killed by Stannis's elder brother Robert, and the ensuing Sack of King's Landing.[9]

 Aftermath